Gemmstone/LoFi-Fokus/README.md

 A Bash script for the KDE widget, [Fokus](https://store.kde.org/p/1308861), to listen to youtube Lo-Fi while working. it does this by playing a YouTube video.
 It uses the yt-dlp program to download the video's audio and play it in mplayer.

+> As someone with ADHD, I struggle with focus during work sessions.
+I discovered "Fokus", a pomodoro timer widget, which has been a helpful tool to manage my work sessions and breaks.
+However, I still find it difficult to concentrate, i know that music helps me too so i decided to combine both.

+> To help with this, I decided to make this script to be able to play random LoFi videos during my breaks when in "focus" mode.
+I find that background noise, such as music or white noise, can help me concentrate and filter out distractions.
+LoFi videos, in particular, are known for their relaxing and calming background music, which creates a peaceful and focused environment.

+> This helps me to relax while I work, and ultimately supports my productivity and mental health.
+By integrating this script with the Fokus widget, I have created a streamlined and effective workflow that (I hope) works for me.

+> **DISCLAIMER:** While the my script, LoFi videos and pomodoro timers may be helpful tools for some individuals with ADHD, it is important to note that ADHD is a complex disorder and requires a multifaceted treatment approach.
+None of these should not be considered a substitute for medical advice or therapy.

 ### Dependencies
 ------
 ##### Debian/Ubuntu